-As another option, students may choose to represent their work in a white paper.
+As another option, students may choose to represent their work in a white paper or executive summary.
 Their purpose for doing so can be to share findings with the organization where they conducted their research, share conclusions or recommendations in a professional setting, begin creating a conference presentation proposal, or create a more concise exemplar of their work.
-There is no standard definition of a white paper, nor is there a set of guidelines or requirements across fields of study.
+There is no standard definition of a white paper or executive summary, nor is there a set of guidelines or requirements across fields of study.
 The information that the student wishes to share may vary greatly based on the discipline and venue for information sharing.
-Students producing a white paper as part of their doctoral capstone work, for example, should confirm with their chairperson what the expectations are in their field.
+Students producing this type of summary as part of their doctoral capstone work, for example, should confirm with their chairperson what the expectations are in their field.

-Generally, a white paper is a short and comprehensive report.
-Because the capstone is lengthy and requires discussion of material that is not always relevant to all audiences (i.e., the decision to use the qualitative method over the quantitative, justification for the sample size, or detailed analysis process), white papers should be focused on conveying enough information to provide the necessary context for the results.
+Generally, this type of summary is a short and comprehensive report.
+Because the capstone is lengthy and requires discussion of material that is not always relevant to all audiences (i.e., the decision to use the qualitative method over the quantitative, justification for the sample size, or detailed analysis process), white papers and executive summaries should be focused on conveying enough information to provide the necessary context for the results.

 We recommend students consider presenting the following:

-As we mentioned, Writing Center Editors also recommend that students work closely with their chair, as the chair should be able to provide more detailed advice and recommendations on what to cover, depending on the specific field and target audience of the white paper.
+As we mentioned, Writing Center Editors also recommend that students work closely with their chair, as the chair should be able to provide more detailed advice and recommendations on what to cover, depending on the specific field and target audience of the white paper or executive summary.